pytorch/pytorch/docs/source/onnx.rst

   Support for primitive numeric type inputs was added in PyTorch 1.9.
   However, the exporter does not support models with str inputs.

+Q: Does ONNX support implicit scalar datatype casting?

+  No, but the exporter will try to handle that part.
+Scalars are exported as constant tensors.
+  The exporter will figure out the right data type for scalars.
+In rare cases when it is unable to do so, you will need to manually specify the datatype with e.g. `dtype=torch.float32`.
+  If you see any errors, please [create a GitHub issue](https://github.com/pytorch/pytorch/issues).

 Q: Are lists of Tensors exportable to ONNX?

   Yes, for ``opset_version`` >= 11, since ONNX introduced the Sequence type in opset 11.